Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What preliminary agreements are commonly drafted?

-A non-binding term sheet (or a letter of intent) is commonly used, which covers the main commercial terms of the transaction, such as:
+A non-binding term sheet (or a letter of intent or memorandum of understanding) is commonly used, which covers the main commercial terms of the transaction, such as:

-- the type and number of shares to be purchased;
+- the type and number of shares or assets to be purchased;

 - the consideration;